waterrmalann/kards/README.md

     - Allow the user to enable or disable data persistence.
     - Allow the user to download the board as `.csv` or `.json`.
     - Allow the user to load a `.csv` or `.json` file.
-- Allow the user to create multiple boards.
 - Organize and improve the code.
 - Allow the cards to keep more information like description and checklists.